alephium/old-wiki/src/CPU-Miner-Guide.md

+# CPU Miner Guide

-Note: CPU mining is only for testing purpose.
-Please visit [[GPU Miner Guide]] for mining in production
+> Note: CPU mining is only for testing purpose.
+Please visit [GPU Miner Guide](GPU-Miner-Guide.md) for mining in production

-You must first follow the steps in the [[Mainnet Guide]], in order to download, configure, start your node and use Swagger (or any other openapi clients).
+You must first follow the steps in the [Mainnet Guide](Mainnet-Guide.md), in order to download, configure, start your node and use Swagger (or any other openapi clients).

 Please note that the default address and port for the REST API is [http://127.0.0.1:12973/docs](http://127.0.0.1:12973/docs).

-### Start mining
+## Start mining

 Please make sure that your local node is fully synced before mining.
 We will add validation for this in our next major release.